Azure/iotedgedev/README.md

 The **Azure IoT Edge Dev Tool** greatly simplifies [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) development down to simple CLI commands driven by Environment Variables.

  - It gets you started with IoT Edge development with the [IoT Edge Dev Container](#dev-machine-setup) and IoT Edge Solution Scaffolding that contains a sample module and all the required configuration files.
- - It speed up your inner-loop dev (dev, debug, test) by reducing multi-step build & deploy processes into one-line CLI commands and well as drive your outer-loop CI/CD pipeline. _You can use all the same commands in both stages of your development life-cycle._
+ - It speeds up your inner-loop dev (dev, debug, test) by reducing multi-step build & deploy processes into one-line CLI commands and well as drive your outer-loop CI/CD pipeline. _You can use all the same commands in both stages of your development life-cycle._

 ## Quickstart
 Here is the absolute fastest way to get started with IoT Edge Dev.
 This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the Edge Runtime and then monitor messages flowing into IoT Hub.